jamescrosswell/net8-mock-internal/README.md

 # DeviceTestingKitApp Sample App with NSubstitute

-This folder contains a dummy sample app that can be used to run unit tests on an Android device, to demonstrate a problem with CastelProxy `DynamicProxyGenAssembly2` when using NSubstitute to mock internal interfaces.
+This folder contains a dummy sample app that can be used to run unit tests on an Android device, to demonstrate a problem with CastelProxy `DynamicProxyGenAssembly2` when using NSubstitute to mock internal interfaces and targeting `net8.0-android` or `net9.0-android`.

 ## Projects

-### The `src` Folder

-This folder contains two projects:
+The `src` folder contains two projects:

 * `DeviceTestingKitApp`
   This is the main app.
 It is a simple ".NET MAUI app" with a single non-interactive page.